Round Table Pizza: Marketing

 William Larson penned the slogan for Round Table "share a little pizza with someone you love."
 This was later changed to "The Last Honest Pizza."
-In 1961, a friend of Larson's drew some sketches of members of King Arthur's court eating pizza, and Mr. Larson then adopted the King Arthur theme for his restaurants.
+In 1961, a friend of Larson's drew some sketches of members of King Arthur's court eating pizza, and Larson then adopted the King Arthur theme for his restaurants.
 The three banners in the official logo were added in 1970, and are intended to symbolize the letters "F-U-N".
 Round Table Pizza began to expand through franchising.

 Larson sold a portion of Round Table stock to a group of investors in 1979.
 The investors formed an employee stock ownership plan in 1985, and by 1992, Round Table Pizza was wholly employee owned.
-Mr. Larson sold about 75% of the private franchise corporation to partners in 1978. ...
-In 1995 the controlling partners bought out Mr. Larson's remaining 25%.
+Larson sold about 75% of the private franchise corporation to partners in 1978.
+In 1995 the controlling partners bought out Larson's remaining 25%.

 From around 2003 until 2005, Round Table Pizza's official mascots were two puppets, Matt and Marcus, that appeared in the company's television commercials.
 In 2007, Round Table Pizza's mascot became the Pizza Knight, "defender of family night."
 Since that time, other spokespersons have been featured, including actor Billy Gardell.